TerraFirmaCraft/Documentation/1.12.x/crafttweaker/knapping.md

 // Removes a single recipe by registry name [Knapping].removeRecipe(String registryName)

-Where [Knapping] = ClayKnapping, FireClayKnapping or LeatherKnapping
+Where [Knapping] is one of ClayKnapping, FireClayKnapping or LeatherKnapping
 ```

-Pattern must be a closed interval [1, 5].
+Pattern must be a sequence of strings, with length between (inclusive) one and five.
 Each input string is a line of the matrix.
-Empty spaces indicates where user must click, examples:
+Empty spaces indicates where user must click.

+**Examples from TFC:**

 ```
 Small Ceramic Vessel:
 " XXX ",